Thomaz Bellucci: 2005-2007: Turned Professional

-2006

-2007

-Bellucci began 2007 ranked No. 582, but began a rapid ascent in June to finish the year at No. 202.
+Bellucci began 2007 ranked No. 582, but had a rapid ascent in June to finish the year at No. 202.

 2008: Top 75

 The 20-year-old Bellucci continued his rapid rise early in 2008.
 The first week of the year, ranked No. 202, he made it to the quarterfinals of a Challenger in São Paulo.

 Bellucci had little success in his next few tournaments, but in February he got back on track, beating No. 145 Pablo Andújar while qualifying into an ATP stop in Buenos Aires and then recording his first-ever ATP match win, over No. 83 Werner Eschauer, before bowing out in the next round to No. 25 Juan Ignacio Chela.
 The following week, he beat No. 130 Rubén Ramírez Hidalgo and No. 140 Eduardo Schwank en route to his first-ever Challenger title, in Santiago, Chile, to improve his ranking to No. 145.
-The next week, he beat No. 162 Dick Norman before losing in a Challenger second round match.
+The next week, he beat No. 162 Dick Norman before losing in a Challenger second-round match.

 In April, Bellucci began an amazing string of Challenger match wins in singles play.

-First he won a minor Challenger in Florianópolis, Brazil, and made the final in doubles.
+First, he won a minor Challenger in Florianópolis, Brazil, and made the final in doubles.

 Two weeks later, he ran his singles streak to 10 matches while winning a major Challenger in Tunis, beating No. 155 Andreas Beck, No. 363 Martin Verkerk, No. 136 Paul Capdeville, No. 113 Nicolás Massú, and No. 175 Dušan Vemić, and also won the doubles title.

 Those wins got him into the top 100 for the first time at No. 100.

-The following week, at a minor Challenger in Rabat, Morocco, he ran his streak to 15 matches while beating No. 136 Capdeville again, No. 96 Guillermo García-López, and No. 119 Martín Vassallo Argüello to win the title and get his ranking to No. 81.
+The following week, at a minor Challenger in Rabat, Morocco, he ran his streak to 15 matches while beating No. 136 Capdeville again, No. 96 Guillermo García López, and No. 119 Martín Vassallo Argüello to win the title and get his ranking to No. 81.
 His streak ended at 17 matches the next week, after beating No. 128 Rik de Voest to reach the quarterfinals of a challenger in Bordeaux, France, when he finally lost to No. 111 Igor Kunitsyn, improving Bellucci's ranking to No. 75.

-In late May, he qualified into his first French Open, lost to 3-time defending champion and ATP No. 2 Rafael Nadal in the first round.
+In late May, he qualified for his first French Open, lost to 3-time defending champion and ATP No. 2 Rafael Nadal in the first round.
 At Wimbledon, he achieved his first win in a Grand Slam event, defeating Igor Kunitsyn in four sets.
 He lost in the first round of the 2008 Olympics to Dominik Hrbatý.